juliannajollyrenzi/Renzi_etal_202X_legacies/README.md

 ## File: analysis_initial_differences.Rmd

-**Description:** Rmd file that calculates the general statistics used in the methods to note final sample sizes, average snail sizes, average wound sizes, and that there were no significant differences among treatments for snail or wound size.
+**Description:** Rmd file that calculates the general statistics used in the methods to note final sample sizes, average snail sizes, average wound sizes, and that there were no significant differences among treatments for snail or wound size

 ## File: timeseries_mcr.Rmd